smintio/Portals-ComponentFramework-Interfaces/README.md

 Pre-built API clients for the Smint.io Portals Frontend API for C# and TypeScript are available on demand.

+Access to the pre-built API clients is restricted.
+Get in contact with Smint.io and request access.
+Access will be granted to either Smint.io Solution Partners or to all our Smint.io Portals Enterprise plan customers.

+Also note that, if you want to us the pre-built API clients, you will need an account with Microsoft Visual Studio cloud offerings (Azure DevOps), as the API clients are hosted there.

 For calling any Smint.io Portals Frontend API endpoints, a bearer token is required.
 The bearer token can be acquired by using the industry standard OAuth2 protocol.

 A C# example of acquiring an access token is available [here](/Examples/NetCore/Portals-ComponentFramework-Interfaces-Test/Harness/ComponentFrameworkFixture.cs#L56).